abdullah-khaled0/Customer-Analytics/README.md

 3. **Descriptive Analysis**: Conduct comprehensive analysis on purchase data.
 4. **Answering Key Questions**: Use price elasticity models to answer critical questions.

-# Conclusion 📝

-Wrap up of the project, including details on any applications or tools developed.

 # Access 🌐